mattarderne/meltano-on-aws-batch/README.md

 # meltano-batch
-Running Meltano ELT on AWS Batch, infra with Terraform
+Running Meltano ELT on AWS Batch, infra with Terraform.

+A service to setup a repeatable Meltano ELT process, with smoke-tests installed.
+It runs the Meltano ELT process only, and does not provide a Meltano frontend (which as of writing is not essential)

+If you are looking for an even simpler approach, then I strongly recommend taking a look at [Meltano-on-Github-Actions](https://github.com/brooklyn-data/meltano-on-github-actions) as it is much simpler and requires less Devops hassle.

 ## Prerequisites